genesiscommunitysuccess/docs/docs/02_creating-applications/03_basic-elements-of-genesis-applications/01_component-architecture-overview.md

 **Consolidators** monitor key data in real time, perform calculations (analytics) and feed that information back to a separate area to provide the information in real time.

-**Interface handlers** handle integration with external systems, such as FIX Gateways for order routing or external relational databases.
+**Integration components** handle integration with external systems, such as FIX Gateways for order routing or external relational databases.

-**Data Servers** make real-time information available to the UI.
+**Data servers** make real-time information available to the UI.
 The first request provides all the information being monitored.
 After that, only changed fields are passed back to the UI in real time.

-**Request/Reply** (Request Servers) provide snapshot (non-real-time) information to the UI.
+**Request servers** provide snapshot (non-real-time) information to the UI.

 ## The User Interface

-You can define all the elements you want to see in the Web User Interface using the Genesis Studio.
-It is easy to select these, configure them, then connect them to the relevant resource in the server (data server or request server) to provide the relevant permissioned data.
+Using our tools, you can define pages, install grids, charts and other visual components, then connect these to the resources in the server.
+And now permissioned users can log in.
+You can assign user groups with rights to view specific data and have access to specific functions.